gkapetanakis/grace/README.md

 # Grace
-This project is a compiler for the (made-up) Grace programming language, built using OCaml and the LLVM infrastructure.
+This project is a compiler for the (made-up) Grace programming language, built using OCaml and the LLVM back-end.
 It was created as part of the Compilers course of the [School of Electrical and Computer Engineering](https://www.ece.ntua.gr/en) of the [National Technical University of Athens](https://ntua.gr/en/) during the academic year 2022-2023.

 #### Contributors
 * `dimjimitris` - Dimitris Georgousis